RyanRana/ryanrana/README.md

     "interesting conversations"
   ],

-  notes: "Include your address if you want PFP stickers."
+  "notes": "Include your address if you want PFP stickers."
 }

 ```
 <details>
   <summary>tools i use(d)</summary>
   <br>